-The elementary handbook combines useful day-to-day information with school procedures and policies.
-Elementary handbooks and the Student Citizenship Handbook will be provided to families at the beginning of the school year.
-Please contact the school office to request copies.
+The Elementary Handbook combines useful day-to-day information with school procedures and policies.
+The Elementary Handbook and the Student Citizenship Handbook are available digitally on the district’s website.

 Handbooks